mbellehumeur/OHIF-FHIR/README.md

 ## FHIRcast
 FHIRcast synchronizes healthcare applications in real time to show the same clinical content to a common user.
 It also allows the sharing of FHIR objects to the applications connected to a hub.
 Health IT users often work in many disparate applications at the same time (worklist, PACS,dictation,EMR, AI, ect).
 The FHIRcast standard will help lower cost and accelerate real-time health IT  integration across desktop and mobile applications.
 Find out more at [fhircast.org](http://fhircast.org) and  [IHE Integrated Reporting Application](https://profiles.ihe.net/RAD/IRA/index.html).

-The extension allows publishing FHIR objects such as measurements, annotations and imaging selectiona to FHIRcast hubs.
+The extension allows publishing FHIR objects such as measurements, annotations and imaging selections to FHIRcast hubs.
 It can also receive events from the hubs on websockets.

 The extension includes a viewer side panel for troubleshooting FHIRcast connections and workflows.